Hussain-SM/Hussain-SM/README.md

 ## Current

-- 🎮 **A-Level Project:** Currently, I'm devoting my time and effort to develop a game for my A-level Computer Science project.
-This project has given me a fantastic opportunity to apply my programming skills and creativity.
-The game is heavily inspired by Super Mario Bros.
+- 🎮 **A-Level Project:** Currently, I'm devoting my time to develop a game for my A-level Computer Science project.
+This project has given me an opportunity to apply my programming skills and creativity.
+The game is inspired by Super Mario Bros.

 ## Future